GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Check that the thumbnail version of your newly uploaded photo is in your GCS thumbnail bucket under the correct name.
 1. Check that in Datastore, there is a `Notification` listed with the message `[UPLOADED PHOTO NAME] was uploaded.`.
 1. Check that in Datastore, there is a `ThumbnailReference` listed with the appropriate information.
-1. Check that in Datastore, there are `Labels` corresponding with the ones listed in the new `ThumbnailReference` entity.
 1. View your deployed application in your web browser.
     1. Check that the new notification is listed on the home page.
 You may need to refresh the page.
     1. Check that the thumbnail and name of the uploaded photo are displayed on the photos page.